MediaArea/MediaConch/Narrative.md

 - MKV.tag.DATE_DIGITZED IS_BEFORE "2014-01-01"
 - MKV.tag.ISBN MATCHES_REGEX "(?=[-0-9xX ]{13}$)(?:[0-9]+[- ]){3}[0-9]*[xX0-9]$"

-MediaArea proposes that PreForma suppliers collaborate to define a common expression for sets of policy checks via an XML Schema, associated data dictionary, and vocabulary of comparative operator.
+MediaArea proposes that PreForma suppliers collaborate to define a common expression for sets of policy checks via an XML Schema, associated data dictionary, and vocabulary of comparative operators.
 The collaboration would include agreement and definition on the operators ("Greater Than", "Starts With", etc) of the policy checks and attempts to normalize technical metadata between common formats where they have overlapping concepts.
-Each policy checker would produce a vocabulary of technical metadata specific to its format for policies to be checked against as well as inclusion within an API so that the Shell can access the possible operators of any enabled conformance checker.
+Each policy checker would produce a vocabulary of technical metadata specific to its format for policies to be checked against as well as inclusion within an API so that the shell can access the possible operators of any enabled conformance checker.

 MediaArea will provide sample sets of policy checks based on interviews with memory institutions and community practice.